 Some Cockney rhyming slang for parts of the body

 In this list of example Cockney slang for parts of the body, you’ll notice that some expressions omit the rhyming word but others do not.
+There is no hard and fast rule for when the rhyming word should be omitted.
+It’s just tradition.

 (Full list of slang for parts of the body)